 Natural Resources and Fossil Energy

-Dr. Dave Bowen, a research professor in the Earth Sciences Department, studies the structure and geology of underground reservoirs to determine how much carbon dioxide they might be able to sequester.
+Dave Bowen is a research professor in the Earth Sciences Department.
+He studies the structure and geology of underground reservoirs to determine how much carbon dioxide they might be able to sequester.
 Much of his attention has been focused on Kevin Dome, a geologic formation in north-central Montana that acts as a natural CO2 reservoir.